jhlee59/EGR314-Datasheet/docs/03.5.5-Power Budget/PowerBudget.md

 title: Power Budget
 ---

+## Power Budget

+This power budget was developed to ensure each voltage rail can safely supply all connected components under worst-case operating conditions.
+Absolute maximum current values were taken directly from the OV2640 and ESP32-S3 datasheets.
+A 25% safety margin was applied to every rail subtotal to account for transient current spikes, startup inrush, and component variation over temperature.
+The results confirmed that a linear regulator architecture was not viable; dropping 9V to 3.3V at 700 mA would dissipate roughly 3.9W of heat, requiring a heatsink and posing a thermal risk in an enclosed rover housing.
+This drove the decision to use switching regulators on all three rails.
+The LM2575D2T family was selected for all three rails because it efficiently handles the 9V input, and reusing a single part across U3, U4, and U5 eliminates three unique footprints from the BOM.
+The wall supply budget in Section D 9V 2A supply has approximately 1.19A.

+---

 ## Section A — All Major Components

 | Component | Part Number | Supply Voltage Range | # | Absolute Max Current (mA) | Total (mA) |